mrdoob/three.js/utils/converters/README.md

 Utilities for converting model files to the Three.js JSON format.
-You have to install [esm](https://www.npmjs.com/package/esm) for executing the converters.
+You have to install [node.js](https://nodejs.org/en/) and [esm](https://www.npmjs.com/package/esm) for executing the converters.

 ## obj2three.js